sohamsahare123/Connect-Students-and-Teachers/README.md

 # VHackathon 2020

 ## Team Name: Error By Night
-### Platform to connect students and staff on a national level
+### Platform to connect students and staff on a national level.

 ## To install dependencies
 ```